Drswith/vscode-json-string-code-editor/README.md

 }
 ```

-### Auto-Detection

-The extension automatically detects code in fields with these names by default:

-- `adaptor`
-- `script`
-- `code`
-- `expression`

-You can customize these field names in the extension settings.

 ### Language Detection

 The extension automatically detects the programming language based on field names and content analysis.
 The following languages are supported (built-in, not customizable):